This past year has without a doubt been the hardest year of my life.

 All the little complaints I had, looking back on them now, they seem so miniscule.
 So unbelievably unimportant.
 It’s amazing to me how a seed so small can grow into something so big.

-Back to the horrible job- After falling into sin and failing miserably at this job and marriage, I immediately realized being around people who are so incredibly damaging to me and unaware of their own troubling acts, I knew I needed to turn my life around and get back on track.
-Seems easy enough right?
+Back to the job, after falling into sin and failing miserably at this job and my marriage, I knew I needed to turn my life around and get back on track.

 Getting Back on Track is Painful